lgbt-foundation/whitepaper/whitepaper.md

 ### Ethereum Settlement Layer

-Users wishing to transfer LGBT Token into and out of the applications will be able to do so by interacting with the public Ethereum network, which will serve as the currency’s decentralized settlement layer.
+Users wishing to transfer LGBT Token into and out of the applications will be able to do so by interacting with the public Ethereum network, which will serve as a decentralized settlement layer.
 Users interacting with the LGBT Token inside Hornet will have a more managed experience.
 This will allow the early version of the system to solve for blockchain scalability bottlenecks, feeless transactions, faster transaction times, and encapsulation of complex features like private keys.
 Over time, the LGBT Token will grow with the development of blockchain technology to accommodate these features in a fully decentralized setting.

 It is the intention of the Foundation to list the LGBT Token on public exchanges shortly after the initial token share and will announce its progress accordingly.